 Your Zodiac Sign: Sagittarius

 Trust you enjoyed reading this wonderful interview.
-Waiting for 2013 for the official unveiling of the blog. 🙂 Till then.
+Waiting for 2013 for the official unveiling of the blog. đ Till then.

-1. Sir, Seriously humourous!
+Sir, Seriously humourous!
 It is said comedy is serious business.
 I firmly believe it’s God’s gift.
 Marvellous and gripping interview.
 Thanks a lot.